 President's Task Force on Equity and Inclusion

-See the task force members or contact the task force.
+See the task force members.

 The President’s Task Force on Equity and Inclusion has three purposes:

 - Serve as a locus of discussion on equity, diversity, and inclusion that will better inform ongoing planning as well as analysis of campus climate

 - Review existing strategies and vet proposed courses of action